DhanBirSunwar/DhanBirSunwar/README.md

 Web Developer
 -------------

-* 🌍  I'm based in any.
+* 🌍  I'm a developer from Bhutan.
 * ✉️  You can contact me at [deanvr42@gmail.com](mailto:deanvr42@gmail.com)
 * 🧠  I'm learning I’m currently learning with nextjs.
 * 🤝  I'm open to collaborating on interesting projects as a developer